Somehow-Qualified/stream-sites/README.md

 4. Once you’ve enabled Identity, click “Invite Users” and invite yourself.

-5. From Identity, jump over to "Settings and Usage" and enable `git-gateway` under Services.

-6. Go to your email click the invite link sent to you.
+5. Go to your email click the invite link sent to you.

-7. Set a password in the popup box (and save it to your password manager).
+6. Set a password in the popup box (and save it to your password manager).

-8. Go to /admin on your site and login.
+7. Go to /admin on your site.
+Login with your email address and new password.

-9. You’re in and ready to edit your content!
+8. You’re in and ready to edit your content!

 ## Deploying Local Changes